 Constantly monitor your tariff

 Then each month, without you doing anything, we'll do a background comparison to check you're still on the cheapest tariff - in case yours has risen in price or others fallen

 Alert you when it's time to switch again

 When the time's right for you to switch based on your current details, we'll alert you and show you the best gas and electric deals

 How it works

 We take the hard work out of being an energy tart.
-Come on board, tell us what your current tariff is and we'll tell you, if you're overpaying or not.
+Come on board, tell us what your current gas and electric tariff is and we'll tell you, if you're overpaying or not.
 Then, as many tariffs are only cheap in the short-term, we'll monitor the market for cheaper ones and email you (or text if you like) when you should switch.

 Why we're doing this

 For a very simple reason.
 We've been shouting when to switch energy (and when not to) forever, in our Cheap Gas & Electricity guide.
 Yet you tell us it's complicated and a hassle!